New York Taxis

 Paying in the taxi

 You can pay in the taxi by cash or credit card.
 When paying in cash don’t forget to tip.
-When you pay with credit card tipping has been made very easy: before swiping your card, the display shows you the total amount and an option to tip 20%, 25% or 30%.
-Click one of the options or alternatively add a smaller tip manually with the keypad.
+When you pay with a credit card tipping has been made very easy: before swiping your card, the display shows you the total amount and an option to tip 20%, 25% or 30%.
+Click one of the options or add a smaller tip manually with the keypad.

 Manhattan’s 12,000 yellow cabs have been reinforced with lime-green cabs.
 These taxis are only allowed to pick up customers in the northern parts and neighbourhoods of Manhattan(such as Harlem) and the outer boroughs (The Bronx, Queens & Brooklyn).